scholzj/aws-minikube/README.md

 # AWS Minikube

 AWS Minikube is a single node Kubernetes deployment in AWS.
 It creates EC2 host and deploys Kubernetes cluster using [Kubeadm](https://kubernetes.io/docs/admin/kubeadm/) tool.
-Minikube provides full integration with AWS.
+It provides full integration with AWS.
 It is able to handle ELB load balancers, EBS disks, Route53 domains etc.

 <!-- TOC -->